-Here is a podcast and an article from the APDT Chronicle of the Dog Summer 2020 (see page 44) outlining some simple ways park users can change their own behaviours to drastically reduce the risks.
+Here is a short article in the Whole Dog Journal entitled “5 Tips for Avoiding Fights at the Dog Park” and an article from the APDT Chronicle of the Dog Summer 2020 (see page 44) outlining some simple ways park users can change their own behaviours to drastically reduce the risks.

 Changing Human Behaviour

-Problematic dog owner behaviour at dog parks is not rare; one only has to look at the posts on a dog park page on social media for a week to get a glimpse into the problem.
+Problematic dog owner behaviour at dog parks is not rare; one only has to look at the posts on a dog park social media page to get a glimpse into the problem.
 But how much can dog owner behaviour influence dog-dog conflicts at dog parks?
-Well, a lot, actually.
+A lot, actually.

 Dog owners need to be educated in how to read dog body language — particularly canine stress signals — and how to use dog parks in ways that will mitigate the risks to all the dogs present.
 Here are three simple and effective ways to educate of dog park users: